 Most of my Free suggestions below will involve walking of some kind.
 When doing New York on the Cheap there is really no substitute for walking.
 You will truly experience the real city along with seemingly endless iconic landmarks, along with much smaller but still iconic New York sights.
 Such as Hot Dog carts, Taxi-cabs, and even just street signs.

-New York’s Oasis of Calm right in the center of it all.
+New York’s Oasis of Calm is right in the center of it all.
 A Relaxing slice of natural beauty surrounded by some of the densest urban areas in the world.
-The park is 6.1 miles around, 2.5 miles long and half a mile wide.
+The park is 6.1 miles around, 2.5 miles long, and half a mile wide.
 It really is a huge space to be devoted to nature while the real estate around it is some of the most valuable in the world.
 It’s been estimated that if sold for development the park would value $529 Billion.
 There is almost zero chance that will happen.
 Take a stroll through and you will see why.

-In Spring the Parks awash with beautiful Spring flowers.
+In Spring the Parks are awash with beautiful Spring flowers.
 In summer it’s cooler than the city Streets and perfect for a spot of sunbathing.
 Autumn brings incredible color as the trees turn red and orange.
 And winter makes for great walking in the cooler temps.

 A trip to New York is really not complete without a trip to Central Park, and it won’t cost you a dime.
 Be warned though there are plenty of people in the park ready to take your cash.
-Be it fake monks wanting a tip (please don’t!) to horse and cart rides or the hire of a rowing boat, it’s certainly possible to spend in the park, but no requirement at all.
+Be it fake monks wanting a tip (please don’t!) to horse and carraige rides or the hire of a rowing boat, it’s certainly possible to spend in the park, but no requirement at all.

 All that Nature, not enough?
 Well, worry not there are plenty of smaller and just as interesting parks.
 All this concrete, Glass, and steel mean New Yorkers need their r&r Space.
 Some of our favorites are below but there are many many more beautiful parks to enjoy.

 The High Line